techwithlinh/ToDoList_App_Csharp/README.md

 # To Do List App with Csharp and WinForm
-A simple yet functional to-do list application built with C# and Windows Forms for beginners (by techwithlinh)
+A simple yet functional to-do list application built with C# and Windows Forms for beginners (by techwithlinh and gpt4).

 ## Table of Contents
 - Features